 Environment & Climate Control

 A huge part of your bird’s happiness depends on their environment.
 If you’re going to keep them, give them a clean, adequate space to hop around in and spread their wings or take flight, even if it’s just in short spurts.
-A cramped, dirty cage would be a miserable way to spend out your days.
+A cramped, dirty cage would be a miserable way to live out your days.
 Another important factor is keeping them out of constant direct sunlight and providing them with some shade and comfortable temps.
 While birds do need certain levels of UVA and UVB rays in order to properly synthesize vitamin D necessary for bone health, no respite from glaring sun, extreme heat or cold are all no-nos, as well as drafts.

 Bird Toys & Perches